nanolaboratory/nft-toolkit/README.md

 3. Your collection should be generated with each image's filename describing the attributes that are used.

 ## Contribute
 Let us know what you think!
-If you would like new features please create issues
+If you would like new features please create issues so we can implement them.